ThinkDataEd/curriculum/docs/unit2/lesson14.md

     100. Based on the data from our dotplots, do you think rich people were more likely to survive?
-In other words, did passengers who paid more for their tickets have a better chance of survival? <span style="color:grey">***Yes, there is evidence that rich passengers survived more often than poorer passengers.
-The median difference between the fare prices of the survivors and the victims is £13.00 (see Step 13).
+In other words, did passengers who paid more for their tickets have a better chance of survival? <span style="color:grey">***Answer: Yes, there is evidence that rich passengers survived more often than poorer passengers.
+The median difference between the fare prices of the survivors and the victims is £13.00 (see step 13 above).
 Most survivors had higher fare prices than the victims, so the distribution of survivor fares is shifted to the right and is more right-skewed.***</span>